What To Pack For Greece – Packing Lists For Every Season

 Close to Metsovo, Northern Greece in February

-With this in mind, make sure that you bring comfortable shoes with thick soles that are suitable for long walks on our cobbled streets.
+Even if you are not visiting the monuments, make sure that you bring comfortable shoes with thick soles and good cushioning, that are suitable for long walks on our cobbled streets.
 Otherwise, your feet will hurt at the end of a long day.

 Personal items to pack for Greece